 Does ecstasy drain spinal fluid?
 Or is this a dumb myth?

-As far as your question about whether or not ecstasy drains spinal fluid, rest assured that the popular theory is nothing more than a myth.
-Ecstasy (3,4-methylenedioxymethamphetamine or MDMA) is a synthetic stimulant drug, with effects similar to amphetamines and mescaline, a hallucinogen.
-Its use was initially associated with raves and dance parties, but now, it’s used among many different populations.
-Typically, users report feelings of euphoria, increased energy, and emotional closeness.
-Through the years, research has been done to help us learn more about what ecstasy is and how it affects the body.
-For more information about ecstasy, check out What are “rolls”? and other related questions in the Go Ask Alice!
+It’s… drum roll, please… a myth!
+Ecstasy has a lot of effects, but draining spinal fluid isn't one of them.
+Ecstasy (3,4-methylenedioxymethamphetamine or MDMA) is a synthetic stimulant drug, with effects similar to amphetamines and the hallucinogen mescaline.
+Its use was initially associated with raves and dance parties, but nowadays it shows up in a wider range of contexts.
+Typically, users report feelings of euphoria, increased energy, and emotional closeness while on the drug.
+Through the years, research has been done to help provide more information about what ecstasy is and how it affects the body.
+For more about how ecstasy reacts in the brain, check out Ecstasy's side effects — Are any permanent? and other related questions in the Go Ask Alice!
 Alcohol and Other Drugs archive.